 Stall (Casting Cloth)

 You establish the parameters of the universe by laying down the casting cloth (Stall).
 This white linen or leather surface delineates the sacred space (Vé) from the mundane table.
 It represents the plane of manifestation.
-Runes that fall “face up” are active and visible in the querent’s reality; those that fall “face down” represent hidden influences or unconscious drives (Murk-staves) that operate in the shadow.
+Runes that fall “face up” are active and visible in the querent’s reality; those that fall “face down” (Merkstave) represent hidden influences, energetic blockages, or unconscious drives that operate in the shadow.

 Casting vs. Drawing